deathau/cm-show-whitespace-obsidian/README.md

 [GitHub Sponsors](https://github.com/sponsors/deathau)

 # Version History
+## v0.2.0
+- Added ability to toggle the setting via a command You can bind your own hotkey to this if you wish.

 ## 0.1.0
 - Added a global body class so that styling is not applied when the plugin is off
 - More minor fixes to make space dots in the middle